-L. Frederick "Rick" Francis

 Mr. L. Frederick "Rick" Francis of El Paso was appointed by Gov. Rick Perry to the Board of Regents of the Texas Tech University System on Nov.
 18, 2003.
 On July 2, 2007, he was reappointed to serve a second term.
 Francis was reappointed to serve his third term on Feb.
 14, 2013, which will expire Jan.
 31, 2019.

 He was named chairman of the Board of Regents for the second time on Feb.
 23, 2017 and served until Oct.
 4, 2018.
 His first tenure as chairman of the board was from Jan.
 1, 2005 to May 11, 2007.

 Francis has previously served the Texas Tech University System Board of Regents as chairman of the Finance and Administration, Facilities and Audit committees, and was a member of the Academic, Clinical and Student Affairs, and Regents' Rules Review Committees.

 Francis is Chairman and CEO of WestStar Bank.
-He also serves as Chairman of the Hospitals of Providence Transmountain Campus and has served the governing board in multiple capacities since 1996, including Chairman at the Memorial and Sierra campuses.
+He is a board member of the Hospitals of Providence and has served the governing board in multiple capacities since 1996, including chairman at the Memorial, Sierra and Transmountain campuses.

-He is a member of the board of directors for Western Refining, Inc. (NYSE:WNR), the Paso del Norte Health Foundation, and the El Paso Chamber of Commerce Foundation, and was a member of the executive committee for the Texas Hospital Trustees, the Medical Center of Americas Foundation and the BorderPlex Binational Alliance.
+He serves on the board of the Paso del Norte Foundation, the El Paso Chamber of Commerce Foundation, and he was a member of the executive committee for the Texas Hospital Trustees, the Medical Center of the Americas Foundation and Borderplex Binational Alliance.

 Francis served as president of Area 5 (Rocky Mountain States) Boy Scouts of America, the Young Presidents Organization and the Yucca Council Boy Scouts of America.

-(Updated copy)